mwarning/trigger/README.md

 - Https/SSH calls work.
 - Sending the ssh public key as a registration mechanism is missing.
-- The ssh key pair cannot be explicitly removed right now (but replaced).
+- The ssh key pair and certificate cannot be explicitly removed right now (but replaced).

 ## Build from Sources